hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

 We will not be using this function this time as the smart contract we are testing doesn't have a function to delete the assets.
 So this function will remain empty.

 However, if you are using a different smart contract to test that does have a delete function you can use the same for loop from the `init` phase.
-You only need to modifiy the `chaincodeFunction` to call the name of your delete function from the chainode.
+You only need to modify the `chaincodeFunction` to call the name of the delete function from the chaincode.

 ### Resulting File:

-Your test callback file should now be fully populated.
+The test callback file should now be fully populated.

 The whole file should look like this: